Intimate parts in Islam: Women

 Other non-dominant views also exist, notably the more relaxed view that a woman must cover her 'awrah only during salah and ihram, rather than almost all the time, and the opposite view that a woman must cover her 'awrah all the time except in front of her husband.

 Historically, the awrah for a slave woman during the era of slavery in the Muslim world, who per Islamic law was a non-Muslim, was different than that of the awrah of a free Muslim woman.
 The awrah of a female slave was defined as being between her navel and her knee.
 Consequently, certain scholars claim slave women during the era of slavery in the Muslim world did not wear hijab and could also be displayed with a bare chest.

 In accordance with this definition, Umar ibn al-Khattab once reproached a slave girl for wearing a hijab with the words: “Remove your veil and do not imitate free women!”.

-However, some muslims reject this, claiming this narration about umar to be inauthentic.
-The reason being it seems to contradict the Quran which tells all believing women to wear hijab in 24:31 and 33:59.
+However, some Muslims reject this, claiming this narration about Umar to be inauthentic.
+The reason is that it seems to contradict the Quran which tells all believing women to wear hijab in 24:31 and 33:59.

 In the contemporary world, some Muslims insist that a woman's 'awrah in front of unrelated men is her entire body including her face and hands, which must be covered at all times in front of non-mahram men.
 Others disagree and claim it is permissible to show the face and hands.